• Home

 It reminds me to view the world with awe and wonder, and to ponder on our connectedness to all things.
 I often wonder where the atoms that are me have been recycled from.

-It reminds me to give thanks to God for the gift of being alive – and for the brief use of this stardust for the time I’m here.
+It reminds me to give thanks for the gift of being alive – and for the brief use of this stardust for the time I’m here.
 And to focus on enjoying the time I’ve been given!

 . . . . .